-Specific Conditions Applying to the Catching Vessels Referred to in Paragraph 27
+Specific Conditions Applying to the Catching Vessels fishing under paragraph 29

-1. CPCs shall limit:

-- The maximum number of its baitboats and trolling boats authorized to fish actively bluefin tuna to the number of the vessels participating in directed fishery for bluefin tuna in 2006. - The maximum number of its artisanal fleet authorized to fish actively bluefin tuna in the Mediterranean to the number of the vessel participating in the fishery for bluefin tuna in 2008. - The maximum number of its catching vessel authorized to fish actively bluefin tuna in the Adriatic to the number of the vessel participating in the fishery for bluefin tuna in 2008.
-Each CPC shall allocate individual quotas to the concerned vessels.

-CPCs shall issue specific authorizations to the vessels referred to in paragraph 1 of this Annex.
-Such vessels shall be indicated in the list of catching vessels referred to in paragraph 52 of this recommendation, where the conditions for changes shall also apply.
+- 1. CPCs shall limit: - The maximum number of its baitboats and trolling boats authorized to fish actively bluefin tuna to the number of the vessels participating in directed fishery for bluefin tuna in 2006. - The maximum number of its artisanal fleet authorized to fish actively bluefin tuna in the Mediterranean to the number of the vessel participating in the fishery for bluefin tuna. - The maximum number of its catching vessel authorized to fish actively bluefin tuna in the Adriatic to the number of the vessel participating in the fishery for bluefin tuna in 2008.
+Each CPC shall allocate individual quotas to the concerned vessels. - CPCs shall issue specific authorizations to the vessels referred to in paragraph 1 of this Annex.
+Such vessels shall be indicated in the list of catching vessels referred to in paragraph 43 (a) of this recommendation, where the conditions for changes shall also apply. - 2.
+Each CPC shall allocate no more than 7% of its quota for bluefin tuna among its baitboats and trolling boats.